conradakunga/Blog/_posts/2025-05-23-not-all-net-exceptions-can-be-caught-the-case-of-stack-overflow.md

 ![InitStack](../images/2025/05/InitStack.png)

-Now let us examine our recursive function call program.
+Now, let us examine our recursive function call program.

 Given we are calling the function **recursively**, this will happen:

 ![RecursiveStack](../images/2025/05/RecursiveStack.png)

-The size of the stack is not finite ([and is about 1MB](https://website-development.ch/blog/stack-heap-memory)), and therefore at some point the stack will be full.
+The size of the stack is not finite ([and is about 1MB](https://website-development.ch/blog/stack-heap-memory)), and therefore, at some point, the stack will be full.

 The reason you cannot catch this exception is that **since the stack is full, the runtime has no idea where to return**.

 You might wonder why not just return to the top of the stack, position 0.

-Because you cannot assume that is the source of the problem.
+Because you cannot assume that it is the source of the problem.

 The state could have been this: